 In addition to the Disneyland and Disney California Adventure theme parks, Disneyland Resort is home to Downtown Disney and three official hotels.
 Downtown Disney is a shopping, dining and entertainment district just outside the two parks.
 The aforementioned resorts are Paradise Pier Hotel, Disneyland Hotel, and Disney’s Grand Californian Hotel–which is directly connected to DCA.
 The entirety of Disneyland Resort is walkable, with no transportation aside from your feet needed to get anywhere within the property.

-If you’re curious about the specifics, consult our What’s New & Next for Disneyland in 2020.
+If you’re curious about the specifics of other additions on the horizon, consult our What’s New & Next for Disneyland in 2021.
 This gives you an idea of when you might want to visit if you’re still choosing dates, trying to find the best time in terms of special events, new rides, and more.

-Now that Star Wars: Rise of the Resistance is open, the next big addition is Avengers Campus, which is the Marvel Land coming to Disney California Adventure.
+Now that Star Wars: Rise of the Resistance is open, the next big addition is over in Disney California Adventure: the Avengers Campus Marvel Land slated to open in Summer 2021.
 Initially, this will offer one ride, one restaurant, meet & greets, and shopping.
 It’ll also feature a Stuntronics Spider-Man, which looks pretty cool.

-Avengers Campus was originally scheduled to debut in Summer 2020, but that has been postponed indefinitely.
-Our assumption is that it’ll now debut in fall or closer to Christmas 2020.
-More is on the horizon in 2020 and beyond, but those are the main things to know about from a planning perspective.
+Everything else has been delayed by at least a full year, including Mickey & Minnie’s Runaway Railway, which is coming to Disneyland’s Toontown.
+More is on the horizon in 2021 and beyond, but those are the main things to know.
 Now, let’s get down to business: what you need to plan a Disneyland vacation…

 When to Visit Disneyland